logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/the-test-language/timing/timing-settings-by-type/critical-wait-settings/_index.md

 The example below demonstrates three critical wait settings - [window wait](/TA_Automation/Topics/bis_window_wait.html), [object wait](/TA_Automation/Topics/bis_object_wait.html) and [item wait](/TA_Automation/Topics/bis_item_wait.html) - used as timers for preconditions of the [get table cell value](/TA_Automation/Topics/bia_get_table_cell_value.html) action.
 When executed, the action first looks for the presence of the View Orders window; if it must wait for the window to appear, that wait is governed by the [window wait](/TA_Automation/Topics/bis_window_wait.html) timer.
 A timeout results in a warning for the test, whereas discovery of the window allows the action to proceed to its next stage.
 A similar case is true for the next two stages of finding the specified object \(a table\), and the specified item \(a specific cell of the table\).

-**Note:** This action, get table cell value, also uses the non-critical timing setting value changed wait.
+{{<note>}} This action, get table cell value, also uses the non-critical timing setting value changed wait.
 For purposes of this topic, that is ignored here, but is discussed later.

 ![](/images/TA_Automation/Images/timing_stages_of_get_table_cell_value_01.png)